idossha/img-compress/README.md

-Give it an input & output directories.
+Give it input & output directories.

 ### For Photos: